 Easy availability of polymer raw materials and processing machinery, well-known manufacturing methods, moderate investment requirements have made plastic pipe manufacturing an easy proposition for small scale entrepreneurs in India.
-As a result, new investments in PVC, CPVC and HDPE pipes manufacturing keep coming in the country.
+With large domestic production capacities along with good quantity of imports of plastic raw materials make it a commodity business in India.

-The global plastic pipe industry is growing at about 4 to 5% annually.
-In recent years, development in the construction and infrastructure industries in India has surged the demand for PVC pipes, thus driving the growth of the India.
-Government schemes such as affordable housing for all, water supply for every village, and now, plans for piped water for every household are helping and contributing the growth of plastic pipes in India.
+The global plastic pipe industry is growing at about 2-3% annually.
+In recent years, government schemes such as affordable housing for all, water supply for every village, and now, plans for piped water for every household are helping and contributing the growth of plastic pipes in India.